Sim4n6/Jobs-WebScraper/README.md

 # PyJobs-WebScraper
-A simple job offer web scraper based on location using *beautifulsoup4* and *requests* libs in *python3*.
+A simple python job offers web scraper using *beautifulsoup4* and *requests* modules in *python3*.

 App functionnalities :
 --------
  - The app web scrapes from python.org/jobs offers board based on location.
+ - It web scrapes from https://www.afpy.org/posts/emplois offers.
- - It uses Requests module for handling a simple HTTP get of URLs.
+ - It uses Requests module for handling a simple HTTP get of URLs content.
  - It uses beautifulsoup4 module for parsing html content.
  - It stores the results in XLSX file, thanks to Xlsxwriter module.